Partners In Health: Response to the Haiti earthquake

 When an earthquake struck Haiti on January 12, 2010, PIH/ZL resources were in place to deliver aid.
 In addition to providing care to the hundreds of thousands who fled to Haiti's Central Plateau and Artibonite regions, ZL established health outposts at four camps for internally displaced people in Port-au-Prince.
 ZL also supported the city's General Hospital (HUEH) by facilitating the placement of volunteer surgeons, physicians and nurses, and by aiding the hospital's Haitian leadership.

-The earthquake leveled most of the health facilities in and around Port-au-Prince, including Haiti's only public teaching hospital and nursing school, so in March 2010, PIH/ZL responded to an urgent appeal from the Haitian Ministry of Public Health and Population (MSPP) by announcing the Stand With Haiti campaign, a 3-year, $125 million plan to help Haiti rebuild.
+The earthquake leveled most of the health facilities in and around Port-au-Prince, including Haiti's only public teaching hospital and nursing school.
+In March 2010, PIH/ZL responded to an urgent appeal from the Haitian Ministry of Public Health and Population (MSPP) by announcing the Stand With Haiti campaign, a 3-year, $125 million plan to help Haiti rebuild.
 The plan included a scaled-up version of an already planned hospital, the Mirebalais Hospital.

 Hôpital Universitaire de Mirebalais

 Before January 12, 2010, PIH had been planning to build a new community hospital in Mirebalais.
-After the earthquake, the organization quickly scaled up plans.
-Less than six months after the earthquake, the Haitian Ministry of Public Health and Population (MSPP) and PIH/ZL broke ground on the world-class national referral hospital and teaching center.
+Less than six months after the earthquake, the organization quickly scaled up plans.
+The Haitian Ministry of Public Health and Population (MSPP) and PIH/ZL broke ground on the world-class national referral hospital and teaching center.

 In October 2012, Partners in Health finished construction on the Hôpital Universitaire de Mirebalais in Haiti.
 The hospital provides primary-care services to about 185,000 people in Mirebalais and two nearby communities.
 It is also intended to serve most of the country for secondary and tertiary care.
 The hospital opened its doors in March 2013.

-The hospital provides high-quality education for Haitian nurses, medical students, and resident physicians.
-It has telecommunication technologies installed in meeting and operating rooms that link US-based medical professionals to help educate and train students and residents working there.
+The hospital provides education for Haitian nurses, medical students, and resident physicians.
+It has telemedicine technologies installed in meeting and operating rooms that link US-based medical professionals to help educate and train students and residents working there.
 Also, Partners in Health helped to establish an emergency department in the hospital.
 The organization has incorporated community health workers into their treatment regimen for their patients.
 Community health workers make necessary house visits to patients, deliver stipends and other essentials for patients' care, and keep record of their patients' progress at the hospital.